dhriti250/email-classifier/README.md

 - Add retry and validation mechanisms for LLM outputs
 - Allow users to edit extracted results
 - Enhance UI with filtering and search capabilities
+- Currently supports text input; file upload and multilingual support can be added

 ---